-December 1, 2023 for February 2024 completion March 22, 2024 for May 2024 completion July 19, 2024 for August 2024 completion
+December 2, 2024 for February 2025 degree March 21, 2025 for May 2025 degree July 18, 2025 for August 2025 degree

 3. Forms for your Dissertation Defense Bring your Dissertation Defense Form to your defense.

 Student Instructions:

 - The Dissertation Defense form should be signed by your Committee at the defense and returned to the Registrar's Office and GSAS. - The student makes one copy for personal records and deposits one copy with the Sociology Department Administrator for department records. - An Approval Page should be included in the prefatory pages of the final, ready-for-publication dissertation.
 The sample template of the Approval Page is here.